Robin Fontes: Career as a general officer

 The United States Senate approved Fontes's promotion to brigadier general in 2014.
 Following her 2014 graduation from the Defense Intelligence Agency's Joint Military Attaché School (where she was class leader), she was assigned as the United States Defense Attaché to India.
 She was the first American general officer sent to India since the 1960s.
 She was also the first woman to hold that position.

 In February 2017, then-National Security Advisor Michael Flynn named Fontes, a colleague from his tenure as Director of the Defense Intelligence Agency, to be the next senior director for India, Pakistan and Central Asian Affairs at United States National Security Council (NSC).
 Anonymous sources within the Government of India told The Telegraph that they were hopeful Fontes's appointment in the White House would help convey New Delhi's concerns.
 Senior officials familiar with Fontes commented upon her understanding of India's security concerns vis-à-vis China and Pakistan; that she would be a friendly face among a Trump Administration cabinet mostly unknown to India.
 With Flynn's subsequent ouster, Fontes's assignment to the NSC was cancelled and the position was filled by Lisa Curtis (a former CIA analyst and fellow at The Heritage Foundation) at the behest of Flynn's replacement, H. R. McMaster.

 In July 2017, Fontes took command of Combined Security Transition Command – Afghanistan, replacing Richard Kaiser.
-Concurrently, she also serves as a deputy chief of staff in charge of security assistance for the Resolute Support Mission.
-Fontes is the highest-ranking female military officer in Afghanistan since the American invasion of that country in 2001.
+Concurrently, she also served as a deputy chief of staff in charge of security assistance for the Resolute Support Mission.
+Fontes was the highest-ranking female military officer in Afghanistan during the American occupation of that country.
 Asked in November 2017 about her assignment, Fontes replied to Stars and Stripes that she hoped the public would judge her performance as an Army officer regardless of her gender.
 Despite the flood of negative comments Stars and Stripes reported they received in response to her appointment to CSTC-A, Fontes stated that she was not surprised.
 She said "if I worried about that, I wouldn't have time to do anything else."

-As of June 8, 2019 Fontes serves as senior defense official and defense attaché, United States Defense Attaché Office, India.
+As of June 8, 2019 Fontes served as senior defense official and defense attaché, United States Defense Attaché Office, India.
 On June 9, 2019, Fontes was named as senior defense official and defense attaché, United States Defense Attaché Office, Egypt.
 In December 2019, her next assignment was instead changed to Deputy Commanding General for Operations, United States Army Cyber Command.

 Fontes is a founding lifetime member of the Foreign Area Officer Association.
 She retired to Lowman, Idaho at the end of her military career.